 - Historical perspective of Immunology.

 - Evolution of immune system.

-- Cells and organs of immune system.
+- Lymphoid organs and their role in immune system.

-- Primary and secondary lymphoid organs.
+- WBCs types and functions.

-- Innate and adaptive immune system : Anatomical barriers, Inflammation, Cell and molecules involved in innate immunity; Adaptive immunity (Cell mediated and humoral); Passive : Artificial and natural immunity; Active : Artificial and natural immunity; Immune dysfunctions (brief account of autoimmunity with reference to Rheumatoid arthritis and tolerance, AIDS).
+- Innate and adaptive immune system: response and their interlinking, Anatomical barriers.
+Inflammation, Cell and molecules involved in innate immunity; Adaptive immunity (Cell mediated and humoral); Passive : Artificial and natural immunity; Active : Artificial and natural immunity; Immune dysfunctions (brief account of autoimmunity with reference to Rheumatoid arthritis and tolerance, AIDS).

-- Immunity of invertebrates.
+- Immunity of invertebrates, special emphasis on Anti-Microbial Peptides.

+- Immunity in non-mammalian vertebrates.